Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     !!!
 Important

         If you haven't done so yet, make sure you have loaded a Parsl configuration in your Python script.
 An example for running on your local machine is included below.
-Note that parallel/dynamic workflow recipes may fail if multi-threading is enabled, which is why we don't use the default `parsl.load()` configuration here.

         ```python
-        from parsl import Config
-        from parsl.executors.threads import ThreadPoolExecutor
+        import parsl
-        parsl.load(config=Config(executors=[ThreadPoolExecutor(max_threads=1)]))
+        parsl.load()
         ```

     ```python